7 Best Surfaces for Hand Building

 The only solution is to use a strong plaster-like Hydrocal that does not break off or crack as easily.
 If you pour the plaster over another surface, construct a frame around the edges to prevent cracking.
 Other Potters cover the plaster with canvas.

-Secondly, plaster can be too absorbent and may dry out your clay too fast.
-It is best to work with wet clay that can do with some moisture removal, or you can wet the plaster surface slightly before working on it to make it less absorbent.
+Secondly, plaster can be too absorbent, drying out your clay too quickly.
+It is best to work with wet clay that needs some moisture removal, or wet the plaster surface slightly before working on it to make it less absorbent.

 4. Plasterboard